cran/handcodeR/README.md

                                          article = "//section[@itemprop='articleBody']//p"))

 # Split up the article in different sentences
-sentences <- unlist(str_split(nytimes_article$article, pattern = "(?<=\\.)\\s"))
+sentences <- unlist(str_split(nytimes_article$article, pattern = "(?<=(?<!Mr)[\\.!?])\\s"))

 head(sentences)
 #> [1] "I wasn’t in the crowd of people who believed Joe Biden shouldn’t deign to debate President Trump, but put me in the crowd that believes he shouldn’t debate him again."
 #> [2] "Not after Tuesday night’s horror show: a disgrace to the format, an insult to the country, a nearly pointless 90 minutes."
 #> [3] "And, I should add, a degradation of the presidency itself, which Trump had degraded so thoroughly already."
 #> [4] "He put on a performance so contemptuous, so puerile, so dishonest and so across-the-board repellent that the moderator, Chris Wallace, morphed into some amalgam of elementary-school principal, child psychologist, traffic cop and roadkill."
 #> [5] "No matter how Wallace pleaded with Trump or admonished him, he couldn’t make him behave."
-#> [6] "But then why should Wallace have an experience any different from that of Trump’s chiefs of staff, of all the other former administration officials who have fled for the hills, of the Republican lawmakers who just threw up their hands and threw away any scruples they had?
-Trump runs roughshod over everyone and everything, and on Tuesday night in Cleveland he ran roughshod over the idea that two presidential candidates presenting rival visions for America should do so with at least a small measure of dignity and an iota of decorum."
+#> [6] "But then why should Wallace have an experience any different from that of Trump’s chiefs of staff, of all the other former administration officials who have fled for the hills, of the Republican lawmakers who just threw up their hands and threw away any scruples they had?"
 ```

 We can now use these sentences as input in `handcode()` to annotate the